drupalprojects/twitter/README.txt

 Ongoing development is sponsored by Mediacurrent [7].

-The best way to contact the authors is to submit an issue, be it a support request, a feature request or a bug report, in the project issue queue: https://www.drupal.org/project/issues/twitter
+The best way to contact the authors is to submit an issue, be it a support request, a feature request, or a bug report, in the project issue queue: https://www.drupal.org/project/issues/twitter